emrullahyildirim/emrullahyildirim/README.md

 ### Emrullah Yildirim

 Hello my name is Emrullah Yildirim and I'm 18 years old.
-I want to be a full-stack developer in the future so currently I'm improving my skills in front-end developing.
+I want to be a full-stack developer in the future so I'm improving my skills in front-end developing.